Diablo IV: Best Warlock Build for Season of Infernal Chaos

 Mode: Single player, MultiplayerView: Bird view / IsometricTheme: Action, Fantasy

 If you want the best Warlock build in Diablo IV: Season of Infernal Chaos for high-end progression, run Apocalypse Warlock.
 It is the strongest Pit-pushing setup in the current meta because it converts fast Hellfire stack generation into massive screen-wide detonations and boss damage.
-The catch is that it feels worse before the right gear, especially Hands of the World Breaker.
-Until that unique drops, the smoothest progression route is an Abyss Dread Claws setup that stacks Shadowform, uses the Mastermind Soul Shard, and transitions into Metamorphosis once your tree and gear can support it.
+The catch is that it feels worse before the right gear, especially Hands of the Worldbreaker – the Warlock unique gloves that turn Apocalypse into a Sigil Skill.
+Until that unique drops, the smoothest progression route is an Abyss Dread Claws setup that stacks Shadowform, runs the Mastermind Soul Shard, and transitions into Metamorphosis once your tree and gear can support it.

-That means the practical answer is simple: Apocalypse is the best endgame Warlock build, but Dread Claws is the best way to reach it without fighting your own gear.
-If you skip that distinction, you either level with a clunky setup or stay on a comfortable build that falls behind at the top end.
+The practical answer is simple: Apocalypse is the best endgame Warlock build, but Dread Claws is the best way to reach it without fighting your own gear.
+Skip that distinction and you either level with a clunky setup or stay on a comfortable build that falls behind at the top end.

 Advertisement